Tag: cartoons

 Art, Blotting Paper, Comics October 8, 2013

-This post covers the setting up of the exhibition Blotting Paper: Works On Paper 18-29 September at GAUGE Gallery, Sydney that included the publication of the second issue of my artist book/comic Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics, Chapter 2: A Blot On His Escutcheon.
+This post covers the installation of my comics art exhibition Blotting Paper: Works On Paper.
+It was held from18-29 September at GAUGE Gallery in Sydney.
+It included publication of the second issue of my artist book/comic: Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics, Chapter 2: A Blot On His Escutcheon.

 View of the gallery from across the road.
 (Photo-© 2013 Michael Hill)